C7ement/hyperledgerComposerApp/README.md

 2. Install it on a Virtual Machine:

-**You need more thqn 10GB of memory so at the step "File location and size" choose 15GB instead of 10GB !**
+At the step "File location and size" choose **15GB or more instead of 10GB** ! https://brb.nci.nih.gov/seqtools/installUbuntu.html
-https://brb.nci.nih.gov/seqtools/installUbuntu.html

 3. Install composer: